 Have I lived a life so valuable that I’m an indispensable part of other’s lives?
 Have I brought them so much joy and laughter they now can’t imagine living the next day without me?
 Will the world seem somehow less colorful-a drab place without me in it?

 Or…will people take a short breath at the end of the funeral, say, “Wow, it’s too bad Dave died?”
-And then, they’ll walk into the church’s fellowship hall and eat potato salad with all the others mourners, as if nothing big had happened.
+What if their only source of concern is the expenses of the funeral that could have been avoided, or at least better managed, if they had taken the time to read and look into a Globe Life Insurance Review or a review of any other insurance review.
+Then they’ll walk into the church’s fellowship hall and eat potato salad with all the other mourners, as if nothing big had happened.

-God’s taught me a lesson watching what seems like a hundred funerals.
-I no longer care whether people are impressed with me, or see me as successful.
-I’m done with seeing my value as just the numbers on my paycheck, or worrying if my peers will think I’ve “made it,” whatever that means.
+God has taught me a lesson watching what seems like a hundred funerals.
+This might seem like a lot, but usually, when a family member dies, most people are usually completely consumed with grief.
+In that situation, it would be unreasonable to expect them to be able to conduct the funeral themselves – which is where funeral directors come in.
+So, as you can imagine, after directing so many funerals, I no longer care whether people are impressed with me, or see me as successful.
+I’m done seeing my value as just the numbers on my paycheck or worrying if my peers will think I’ve “made it,” whatever that means.

 I’ve learned I want to live a life that makes people cry at my funeral.

-My hundred funerals have reminded me the only people who matter are the small group just large enough to fit around the circumference of my coffin one day.
+My hundred funerals have reminded me that the only people who matter are the small groups just large enough to fit around the circumference of my coffin one day.

-On that day, my family and maybe a few close friends will remember what I’ve meant to them.
+On that day, my family and maybe a few near and dear friends will remember what I’ve meant to them.
+My close ones could take the help of funeral services who could help them conduct all parts of my funeral smoothly.
+Although, I hope my passing does not bring sadness, and even if it does momentarily make them melancholic, I pray that they remember me in happiness always.
 And God willing, I do hope that mixed with the smiles, there are more than a few tears.
 I hope that’s not too selfish of me.

 So…who’s gonna cry at your funeral?
 And are you living a life right now so rich people will wonder how they’ll live without you?